-By putting your computer mouse on the other side you force yourself to use the other hand.
+By putting your computer mouse on the other side, you force yourself to use your other hand.
 This, in turn, stimulates the neural connections between the right and left hemispheres of the brain.

 Ideally, you need to produce as many actions as possible with your non-dominant hand, but sometimes it can be really difficult (such as brushing your teeth or writing).
 At the same time, it is much easier to start to use the mouse with the other hand.

-2. Force yourself to remember
+2. Force yourself to recall things

-Sometimes you need to remember the name of a song or the name of an old friend.
+Sometimes you need to recall the name of a song or the name of an old friend.
 These words are swirling around in your head, right on the tip of your tongue, but you cannot recall them.

 Do not limit yourself to the names only.
-Try to recall phone numbers, difficult terms or foreign words.
+Try to recall phone numbers, difficult terms, or foreign words.

 3. Play games that require thinking